COMPUTE_HOSTNAME="" # populate with the hostname for your compute node.# cat >provisioner.yaml<<EOF

 Dynamic provisioning is the default approach where Fuzzball automatically manages the CoreWeave NodePool lifecycle.

-Create provisioner definitions specifying which CoreWeave instance types your cluster can use, and you want to make available to workflows:
+Create node provisioners specifying which CoreWeave instance types your cluster can use, and that you want to make available to workflows:

 # coreweave-provisioner-definitions.yaml